FAQ’s About Hardwood Flooring in the Bathroom

 Do not consider solid wood flooring for most bathrooms.
 It might be fine in a small guest lavatory, but should not be used where a shower or bathtub will be in frequent use.

 Solid hardwood flooring will absorb moisture whether it is from high humidity or water spilled onto it.
 The wood will swell as a result.
 When it dries, the wood will shrink.
-Learn more about hardwood flooring water damage here.
+Further Reading: Water Damage Repair Costs

 Cycles of swelling and shrinking will eventually lead to damage.
 The wood may curl, warp, crack, cup or crown.
 Adjoining pieces will pull apart from one another.